+Caramelized Onion Tart recipe.
 Caramelized onions-butter-white wine-melty Gruyere cheese-flaky crust!
-Bookmark this for you holiday menu!
+Bookmark this for your holiday menu!

 I wasn’t involved in that!

 Sometimes, my guilty pleasure is cooking something very easy!
 It’s nice to have a very simple recipe.
 One that doesn’t require much time or thought!
 That’s why I like this Blue Cheese Caramelized Onion Tart.